brunopk/magicc.io/README.md

 # strip.controller

-Client/Server app to control W2812B led strips using a Raspberry Pi 3, [flask](https://flask.palletsprojects.com/en/1.1.x/) and socket.io.
+strip.controller makes possible to control W2812B led strips using a Raspberry Pi 3.
+It's conformed by two modules (programs):
-Signals for the leds are generated with the [rpi-ws281x](https://github.com/rpi-ws281x/rpi-ws281x-python) module which is the official Python distribution of the [ws281x library](http://github.com/richardghirst/rpi_ws281x).
+**m1** and **m2**.  m1 provides an interface to send specific PWM (pulse-width modulation) signals to the strip. m2 provides a
+GUI created with [flask](https://flask.palletsprojects.com/en/1.1.x/ (client/server application) which receive orders from the user
+(e.g. turning the strip on blue color) and sends them to m1. m1 and m2 interacts with commands represented as JSON objects sent by TCP.

 ## Python versions